spluta/OversamplingOscillators/README.md

 OversamplingOscillators (and BandLimited as well)
 Sam Pluta

-Oversampling Oscillators using the VariableOversampling class from Jatin Chowdhury's ChowDSP library.
+Oversampling Oscillators use the VariableOversampling class from Jatin Chowdhury's ChowDSP library.
 That source is included with the download.
 Bandlimited oscillators are based on Julius Smith's SawN, etc from "Alias-Suppressed Oscillators based on Differentiated Polynomial Waveforms", Vesa Valimaki, Juhan Nam, Julius Smith, and Jonathan Abel.

 These are luxurious oscillators that sound great, and have some inefficient code used to achieve these great sounds.
 They are not designed to be suepr efficient, so if you want that, use the standard SC oscillators.